philipturner/ue5-nanite-macos/README.md

 Engine/Shaders/Private/ClearReplacementShaders.usf
 ```

+The command in question began in some other portion of the code base, and on another thread, which I can't see from the stack trace.
+During the creation, all of the Metal shader pipelines and resources were assigned.
+At the crash site, it read the mismatched pipeline and resource, then failed to encode them into a `MTLCommandBuffer`.

 ## Attribution

 This repo sources some information from [UE5NanitePort](https://github.com/gladhu/UE5NanitePort).
 By linking to the repository, I hereby give the creator attribution for their work.